eypioel/yunoa/README.md

 as i deploy on heroku.com as mention on examination

-as i use bootstrap-framework for easy contract FE for desktop and mobile. and modified this bootstrap gallery layout
+as i use bootstrap-framework for easy constract FE for desktop and mobile. and modified this bootstrap gallery layout

 https://github.com/michaelsoriano/bootstrap-photo-gallery

-bellow all the coding i create on my own skill.
+bellow all the coding i created just on my onw.

 using my main language (PHP) on web developing. to integrage the flickr API.